ibexa/documentation-developer/docs/multisite/multisite_configuration.md

 If you need to change between SiteAccesses in Site mode, don't use any functions in the page itself (for example, a language switcher).
 This may cause unexpected errors.
-Instead, switch between SiteAccesses using the SiteAccess bar above the page.
+Instead, switch between SiteAccesses with the SiteAccess bar above the page.

 ## Location tree